simonmika/egmontmika.com/content/blog/respect-freedom-and-trust.md

 Respect and freedom - these are the preconditions, but finally it’s all about trust.

 Trust is a relationship.
 You can’t buy it, neither do you get it by begging or arguing or manipulating.
-And you never build trust by engaging someone and “using” her for your purposes.
+And you never build trust by engaging someone in your projects, thus “using” her for your own purposes.
 There is no such way.

 Trust grows gradually...
 You’ll have to build it, patiently and carefully through consistency in action, thought and motives.